What Counts as a Serious Injury in a Car Accident?

 Were you significantly disfigured?
 In Santos v.
 Taveras (2007), New York courts clarified a disfigurement as significant if “a reasonable person viewing the plaintiff’s body in its altered state would regard the condition as unattractive, objectionable, or as the object of pity or scorn.”
 This standard is applied more readily to women than to men.
 Noticeable scars that exceed two inches in length may constitute significant disfigurement.

 Did you permanently lose the use of a body organ, member, function, or system?
 Substantial limitation is insufficient to qualify under this category.
 There must be total, permanent loss of use.
 So, for instance, permanent muscle damage around the lower lip can be compensated, but only moderate loss of use in the lumbar spine– though it affects mobility– cannot.

 Do you have permanent consequential limitation on the use of a body organ or member?
 You will need proof of significant and permanent limitation, such as the inability to complete a full range of motion in the rotator cuff — neck pain when the weather changes would not qualify under this definition.

 Do you suffer significant limitations of use?
 Significant limitations may include hearing loss lasting more than a year or carpal tunnel that causes difficulty driving.
 A 20% impairment in the shoulder would not qualify.

 Did you have a non-permanent impairment for 90 out of 180 days after the accident?
 If you were unable to perform your job, household duties, or sleep without disturbance in at least 90 out of 180 days following the accident, your injury may be categorized “serious.”

 Get A Free Consultation from a Car Accident Lawyer in New York

-Douglas and London offer free consultations and contingency-based representation to car accident victims.
+The New York City personal injury lawyers of Douglas and London offer free consultations and contingency-based representation to car accident victims.
 Let us review your claim to compensation to ensure you receive the full value allowed by law.